-Her Excellency, the Governor, Smt.
-Margaret Alva – carrying forward a proposal mooted by her predecessor Shri Shivraj Patil – has strengthened the Tribal Welfare Cell in Raj Bhawan, Jaipur.
+The former Governor, Smt.
+Margaret Alva – carrying forward a proposal mooted by her predecessor Shri Shivraj Patil – strengthened the Tribal Welfare Cell in Raj Bhawan, Jaipur.
 Smt.
 Alva, who has personally visited most of the tribal districts of Rajasthan, regularly communicates her suggestions on tribal issues to the State Government for follow-up action.
 Such initiatives have led to several positive outcomes.

 Tribal Welfare Cell (TWC): The Cell moved into its newly built block in the Raj Bhawan in May 2013.Working closely with the Government, the TWC has been monitoring policies and schemes for the benefit of the tribal populations.